eee336/leUr5/README.md

 <details>
 <summary><strong>XHand Dependencies</strong></summary>

-For `XHand`, we will use a repository adapted based on Yuzhe Qin's amazing work on [`dex-retargeting`](https://github.com/dexsuite/dex-retargeting) to map human hand motion to the robot hand.
+For `XHand`, we will use a repository modified based on Yuzhe Qin's amazing work on [`dex-retargeting`](https://github.com/dexsuite/dex-retargeting) to map human hand motion to the robot hand.

 To enable XHand Motion Retargeting: